platformsh/platformsh-docs/sites/platform/src/integrations/source/gitlab.md

 - `api` to access your API
 - `read_repository` to read the repository

-For the integration to work, your GitLab user needs push access to the repository.
+For the integration to work, your GitLab user needs push access to the repository and to configure a webhook on a GitLab repository, you need to have Maintainer or Owner user permissions.

 Copy the token.